21 Most Beautiful Places In Croatia: Where To Visit & More

 19. Plitvice Lakes National Park

-The Plitvice Lakes National Park is the ultimate crown of beautiful natural sites in Croatia, recognised as a UNESCO World Heritage Site in 1979 and known as Croatia’s first ever national park.
+The Plitvice Lakes National Park is the ultimate crown of beautiful natural sites in Croatia, recognised as a UNESCO World Heritage Site in 1979 and known as Croatia’s first-ever national park.

 But what should you expect when visiting?